hank-ai/darknet/README.md

 * [Which configuration file should I use?](https://www.ccoderun.ca/programming/yolo_faq/#configuration_template)
 * [What command should I use when training my own network?](https://www.ccoderun.ca/programming/yolo_faq/#training_command)

-The simplest way to annotate and train is with the use of [DarkMark](https://github.com/stephanecharette/DarkMark) to create all of the necessary files.
+The simplest way to annotate and train is with the use of [DarkMark](https://github.com/stephanecharette/DarkMark) to create all of the necessary Darknet files.
+This is definitely the recommended way to train a new neural network.

 If you'd rather manually setup the various files to train a custom network: